aka-darth/apico-node/README.md

 ## Usage

-`apico` node.js helper can be used to make REST API calls.
+`Apico` node.js helper can be used to make REST API calls.

 Apico
 --------